YassineEddyb/Leetcode/README.md

 # Leetcode

-This repository is my container of the problems I solved at Leetcode platform along with Aproaches and some data about the problems
+This repository is my container of the problems I solved at Leetcode platform along with Aproaches and some metadata about the problems

 ### problems